 Asset Based Approach

-The calculation seems to be quite simple, but the devil lies in the details, wherein it is complex to decide what assets or the liabilities should be included for reaching the valuation.
+The calculation seems to be quite simple, but the devil lies in the details, wherein it is complex to decide what assets or liabilities should be included for reaching the valuation.
 Also, it is difficult to determine a standard of measuring their value, and also the actual assets and liabilities value to reach the valuation.

-Another challenge is that balance sheet of various businesses may or may not include the indigenous product, which are important in deciding the valuation of the business.
+Another challenge is that balance sheet of various businesses may or may not include intangible assets such as proprietary IP rights and brand goodwill, which are important in deciding the valuation of the business.

 Under Economic Book Value, the accounting book values of assets are adjusted to their current market value, while in Liquidation Value method an estimated value of assets at liquidation less the cost of liquidation is used.
-In the Valuation at Replacement Cost method, the cost to get the same assets from scratch is used for valuing assets.
+In the Valuation at Replacement Cost method, the cost to obtain the same assets from scratch is used for valuing assets.

 Comparable Transaction Valuation

 Thereafter, the companies are assessed on common multiples such as EV/EBITDA, PE ratio, PEG ratio and so on.
 For fair valuation, the company should be assessed on more than one standard to identify the current and the potential value of the company.

 Things look easy when there are set standards on which the companies have to be compared.
 However, this approach has its own set of drawbacks wherein collecting all the past data of the company is difficult, especially the transactions conducted between private companies.

 Discounted Cash Flow Method

 It is the most popular method to arrive at nearly accurate valuation.
 The term discounting is used because the value of the future of the cash flows is reduced to present.